Unipotent Ideals and Harish-Chandra Bimodules

 Here is an outline of the paper.
-In Sections \ref{sec:nilp}, \ref{sec:Lie}, and \ref{sec:symplectic}, we review some preliminary results which are needed in later sections.
-Much of the material in these sections already exists in the literature.
+In Chapters \ref{sec:nilp}, \ref{sec:Lie}, and \ref{sec:symplectic}, we review some preliminary results which are needed in later Chapters.
+Much of the material in these Chapters already exists in the literature.

-In Section \ref{sec:nilp} we collect some elementary facts about nilpotent orbits in complex semisimple Lie algebras and their (finite, connected) covers.
+In Chapter \ref{sec:nilp} we collect some elementary facts about nilpotent orbits in complex semisimple Lie algebras and their (finite, connected) covers.

-In Section \ref{sec:Lie} we recall some basic facts from Lie theory.
+In Chapter \ref{sec:Lie} we recall some basic facts from Lie theory.
 This includes a discussion of primitive ideals in enveloping algebras, Harish-Chandra bimodules, Barbasch-Vogan-Lusztig-Spaltenstein (BVLS) duality, and $\cW$-algebras.

-In Section \ref{sec:symplectic} we review the key elements of the theory of conical symplectic singularities, their filtered quantizations, and Harish-Chandra bimodules over these filtered quantizations.
-This section contains two main results.
+In Chapter \ref{sec:symplectic} we review the key elements of the theory of conical symplectic singularities, their filtered quantizations, and Harish-Chandra bimodules over these filtered quantizations.
+This Chapter contains two main results.
 The first is a classification of filtered quantizations of conical symplectic singularities, obtained by the first-named author in \cite{Losev4}.
 To each conical symplectic singularity $X$ we attach a finite-dimensional parameter space $\fP$.
-Filtered quantizations of $X$ are parameterized by points in this parameter space, modulo the action of a certain finite group.
+Filtered quantizations of $X$ are parameterized by points in this parameter space, modulo a linear action of a certain finite group.
 The second main result is a classification of Harish-Chandra bimodules with full support over a filtered quantization of a conical symplectic singularity.
-In Section \ref{subsec:daggers} we recall a category equivalence, first obtained in \cite{LosevHC}, between the category of Harish-Chandra bimodules with full support and the category of representations of a certain finite group.
+In Chapter \ref{subsec:daggers} we recall a category equivalence, first obtained in \cite{LosevHC}, between the category of Harish-Chandra bimodules with full support and the category of representations of a certain finite group.
 In Sections \ref{subsec:coverings}, \ref{subsec:Gammalambda} we provide a (partial) description of this finite group (see, in particular, Corollary \ref{cor:isotypic}, Theorem \ref{thm:LosevHC}).